Telecom is also deeply intertwined with entertainment of all types.

+The relationship between the telecom and cable sectors has become even more complex as traditional telecommunications firms such as AT&T are selling television via the internet, and competing directly against cable for consumers' entertainment dollars.
 Consequently, the various organizations that monitor the global telecommunications industry have their own ways of estimating total revenues, and their own thoughts on including, or not including, specific business sectors.

-Does “telecom” include equipment sales and consulting?
-Or, should it be considered to be services only, such as subscriber lines and data networks?
+Does “telecom” include equipment manufacturing and certain types of consulting?
+Or, should it be considered as services only, such as subscriber lines and data networks?
 Information and Communication Technologies (ICT) is a term that is used to help describe the relationship between the myriad types of goods, services and networks that make up the global information and telecommunications system.